The Best Chapter Event Award was established in 1991. It is administered by the Chapter Assembly.

-5.3 Nominations shall be submitted electronically to the Chapter Assembly through the Start Conference Manager by July 31 August 15.
+5.3 Nominations shall be submitted electronically electronically to the Chapter Assembly through the submission of the Chapter Activity Report by August 15.
 They should address the relevance, significance, and quality of the event, as well as unique features and particular benefits to the Chapter, with supporting documentation, when possible.
 Nomination packages should be simple and concise; the intent of the award is to recognize the event and not to burden the nominator and the Jury with paperwork.

 5.4 Each nomination for the Best Chapter Event Award shall consist of:

 (a) A nominating letter which contains a 250-word description of the event which is being nominated;